 An Introduction to Simple Tricks For Proving the Earth isn’t Flat

 Humans have known the earth wasn’t flat since ancient times.
-Simple tricks for proving the earth is “round” include looking at the horizon or the moon, or changing elevation.
-At high enough elevations you can see further because the earth curves.
+Simple tricks for proving the earth is “round” include looking at the horizon or the moon, and changing elevation (at high enough elevations you can see further because the earth curves).
 Ships seem to appear slowly and disappear over the horizon front first, again because the surface of our planet is curving.
 As Pythagoras suggested in 500 B.C., the moon is a sphere, so why wouldn’t earth be?

 Is Earth Actually Flat?
 It’s not, but Vsauce runs through every reason under the curved sun for why it could be (but isn’t).